CHILD INCLUSIVE MEDIATION

 The Child Inclusive Mediation Process at Adelaide Family Mediation

 The Child Inclusive Mediation process at Adelaide Family Mediation involves a session for you, your ex-partner, and your children.
 Here's how it typically unfolds:

-Child Inclusive Mediation involves a session for you, your ex-partner and your children.
-Your mediator at Adelaide Family Mediation will meet with you and your ex-partner in individual one-on-one meetings.
-You will have the opportunity to talk about the separation, your children, your concerns, and, importantly, what you believe are the best interests of your children.
-Your mediator will keep the sessions focused on the children while still gathering essential background information.
+Individual Meetings: Your mediator at Adelaide Family Mediation will meet separately with you and your ex-partner in one-on-one sessions.
+These sessions provide you with the opportunity to discuss the separation, your children, your concerns, and, importantly, your perspective on what is in the best interests of your children.
+The mediator maintains a focus on the children's well-being while also gathering essential background information.

-Once the meeting with the parents has concluded, we will invite your children to meet with us.
-This session doesn’t require your children to pick a parent or talk negatively about a parent.
-It is an opportunity for your mediator to spend time with your children to understand the situation better and help the parents with additional information to create the best plan possible.
+Meeting with Children: Following the meetings with the parents, the mediator will invite your children to meet with them.
+This session does not require your children to take sides or speak negatively about either parent.
+Instead, it offers the mediator an opportunity to spend time with your children, gaining a better understanding of the family's dynamics and collecting additional information to craft the most effective plan possible.

-Once the meeting has concluded, Adelaide Family Mediation will conduct a joint mediation with the parents only in attendance.
-If more appropriate, we talk to you together or separately and take you through your child's voice from a positive and educational perspective.
-You will hear what your children want and our opinion on how this could work for your family.
+Once the individual meetings and the children's session have concluded, Adelaide Family Mediation will facilitate a joint mediation session with only the parents in attendance.
+During this session, we will discuss the child's perspective and voice from a positive and educational standpoint.
+You will gain insight into your children's wishes, and we will offer our opinion on how these desires could be integrated into your family's dynamics.

 It's important to note that, as parents, you hold the ultimate decision-making authority.
 While we value the child's perspective, we recognise that sometimes what a child thinks they want may not be the most appropriate or feasible solution.
 In such cases, we will engage in a constructive discussion with you to arrive at the best possible outcome for your family.